Poultney church restoration progresses

 A bigger curve ball was the discovery that the slate roof needed to be replaced.
 Initial plans were only to repair it.

-According to church councel Bonnie Ennis, at some point in the building’s history, slate shingles were installed over the original cedar shakes.
+According to church counsel Bonnie Ennis, at some point in the building’s history, slate shingles were installed over the original cedar shakes.
 As the cedar aged, it could no long support the slate.

 The new roof will cost $85,000.
 So far, the church has raised $10,000.